Breaking down Money Management for Couples

 The approach you take needs planning and, most importantly, communication.
 The focus is to talk about your goals and create a baseline together from there.
 You're basically building a financial foundation to help budget, plan and make decisions that work best for your shared future.

 In this first chapter, you'll learn ways to overcome budgeting hurdles as a couple.
-Take some time to watch the video together.
-Then read on to develop a deeper understanding of how to handle your budget and goal planning with your partner.
+Take some time to watch the video together, then read on to develop a deeper understanding of how to handle your budget and goal planning with your partner.

 Chapter 1: Overcoming hurdles

+- Put it all on the table.
 Managing money as a couple requires the perspective of each partner for it to work.
 Talk about your goals and how you want to achieve them together.
 Be open and honest and you'll figure out a budget that works for both of you.

+- Make it a date night.
 Make budgeting fun and plan a date night to talk about finances with your partner.
 Make and keep time for the two of you to work on your money plans together.
 These dates could turn into a great habit where you both have time to see how well your shared plans are going, make adjustments, celebrate and keep going.
 The fun part is you can bake your date night right into your budget!